Walter Dandy: Personal life

 Outside the hospital, Dandy's warmth and playfulness were evident in his interactions with his family, friends, and colleagues.
-(Tamargo 2002, p.
-101).
-His personality is best summarized in his obituary in the Baltimore Sun of April 20, 1946:"...
-Gruff of manner, hot of temper, and endowed with a tongue as sharp as his instruments, he exacted awe, respect, and the hardest kind of work from his students. ...
-And when they got to know him well, they found beneath the hard exterior - as is not uncommon in men of such temperament - a deep vein of tenderness."
+His personality is best summarized in his obituary in the Baltimore Sun of April 20, 1946:Gruff of manner, hot of temper, and endowed with a tongue as sharp as his instruments, he exacted awe, respect, and the hardest kind of work from his students. ...
+And when they got to know him well, they found beneath the hard exterior - as is not uncommon in men of such temperament - a deep vein of tenderness.

 Dandy enjoyed excellent health most of his life, except for November and December 1919, the year after completing his residency, when he became bedridden with sciatic neuralgia.
-(Fox 1984, p.
-54) On April 1, 1946, five days before his 60th birthday, Dandy was hospitalized with a heart attack.
+On April 1, 1946, five days before his 60th birthday, Dandy was hospitalized with a heart attack.
 He asked his secretary to help him prepare his will, which he signed on April 9 while in the hospital.
 He was discharged home, but suffered a second heart attack on April 18.
 He was taken again to the Johns Hopkins Hospital where he died on April 19.
-(Fox 1984, p.
-221) He was buried in Druid Ridge Cemetery in Pikesville, Maryland.
+He was buried in Druid Ridge Cemetery in Pikesville, Maryland.

 Walter E. Dandy Neurosurgical Society

-The Walter E. Dandy Neurosurgical Society (WEDNS) was founded in St. Louis, Missouri in 2011.
+The Walter E. Dandy Neurosurgical Society (WEDNS) was founded in St. Louis, Missouri, in 2011.
 The society is a forum for surgeons around the world to enhance the education of both neurosurgery residents and fully trained neurosurgeons to take part in the development and distribution of guidelines for clinical decision making utilizing the best available science.